ranjitjhala/flux-tutorial/typ/ch07_externs.typ

-We might be tempted to just bundle them together with `new` in the `impl` above, but it is important to Flux that the the `extern_spec` implementations **mirror the original implementations** so that Flux can accurately match (i.e. "resolve") the `extern_spec` method with the original method, and thus, attach the specification to uses of the original method.
+We might be tempted to just bundle them together with `new` in the `impl` above, but it is important to Flux that the the `extern_spec` implementations _mirror the original implementations_ so that Flux can accurately match the `extern_spec` method with the original method, and hence, _attach_ the specification to uses of the original method.

 As it happens, `push` and `pop` are defined in a *separate* `impl` block, parameterized by a generic `A: Allocator`, so